shardarquraishi7/APIM-ticket-Guardian/docs/GETTING_STARTED.md

 - **No credit card required** for the free tier

 The free tier is more than sufficient for prototyping, development, and small-scale applications.
 This allows each developer to have their own isolated environment for testing without affecting shared resources.

+**Security Note:** Creating your own Cloudflare account is safe for experimentation and prototyping purposes.
+The starter kit uses TELUS OAuth token validation to secure the application, ensuring that only authenticated TELUS users can access your deployed prototypes.
+Your Cloudflare resources remain private to your account and are protected by the OAuth authentication layer.

 ### Windows Users